Two of the most common concerns, particularly for experienced leaders, in operating in a matrix or virtual environment are:

 - How can we be accountable for results when we don’t control the resources?

-I often counter by asking “is the only way you know how to get things done through power and control” and “is that the kind of organisation you want for the future’’?
+I often counter by asking “is the only way you know how to get things done through power and control” and “is that the kind of organization you want for the future’’?

 In fact, for most of us, there never was anything in the past when we could get everything done through authority and control – and, even if we could, it was probably counter-productive to rely just on these techniques.